Wipf & Stock Publishers, Resource Publications, a work in progress–projected release: 2022

 The author points to the need to integrate spiritual and medical/scientific modalities to increase recovery outcomes and to improve the quality of life for the ill.
 A great challenge in the international settings of developing countries is not only the socioeconomic difficulties including lack of resources which hinder access to psychiatric care and treatments; but the complex systemic corruptions in structures of government that intercept and/or block desperately needed aid intended for the populace.

 This written work is to encourage a multifaceted approach to serious mental illness and health definitions through an integration of diverse perspectives which include the fields of Western psychiatry/science, psychology, religion, and other cultural views from outside of the United States.
 All can make valid contributions given their various accomplishments and traditions.
 I believe there is much we can learn from one another.
-Through narrative and subsequent interpretation this book will enable those involved with the mentally ill to consider the resources they need to support the ill, hopefully leading to better holistic treatments and successful outcomes.
+Through narrative and subsequent interpretation this book will enable those involved with the mentally ill to reconsider the resources they need to support the ill, hopefully leading to better holistic treatments and successful outcomes.